You are here:

 Concert at Noon: Student Ensemble Recital

-This concert will feature our brass, woodwind, and string ensembles in addition to other student led groups who have been coached by our faculty during the semester.
+This recital will feature our brass, woodwind, string, and other student led ensembles who have been coached by our faculty during the semester.
 A variety of instrumental works will be performed.
 Admission is free.

 Lycoming College Jazz Ensemble